PROFESSIONAL BRIGHTON ACTOR HEADSHOT PHOTOGRAPHER

 How many final shots?

 The number of final shots you take depends on what you need them for, but (for example) for Spotlight, agents or Mandy I would recommend around 3-6 final images.
 For Casting Collective or other ‘extras’ websites then 3 is often enough.
-I will give you them sized ready for printing at 10 x 8 inch, and also at web resolution which are ready to email to casting directors, agents, drama schools, or to upload to your Spotlight, Mandy, or Starnow page.
+I will give you them sized ready for printing and also at online resolution which are ready to email to casting directors, agents, drama schools, or to upload to your Spotlight, Mandy, or Starnow page.

-All of the final images I give you will be retouched to a degree depending on whether they are for casting (like Spotlight) or for promotion (like theatre brochures or personal websites).
-Any sudden overnight pimples will be the first to be zapped by my retouching skills, followed by ‘late-night’ red eyes and stray hairs etc. I’m not going to make you look like a different person but I will make you look like you – on a really good day!
+All of the final images I give you will be retouched.
+I generally remove any temporary visitors (zits) and stray hairs and lint, and ease away ‘late-night’ red eyes.
+I’m not going to make you look like a different person but I will make you look like you – on a really good day!
 The last thing that casting directors want is to choose someone for an audition from their headshot photo, but then you arrive looking totally different.
-You will get a print resolution (for 10 x 8 inch prints) and an online resolution version of each shot (resized and ready to email to casting directors, agents, drama schools, or to upload to your Spotlight, Mandy, IMBD, Uni-versal, or Starnow page).
+You will get a print resolution and an online resolution version of each shot (resized and ready to email to casting directors, agents, drama schools, or to upload to your Spotlight, Mandy, IMBD, Uni-versal, or Starnow page).

 Call me and let’s chat – 07766 234228 – or email me using the contact form

 Brighton Headshot Photographer for headshot casting, actors, actresses and all TV, film and stage professionals.
 Providing actor’s headshots for all actors, drama students, and students of musical theatre, radio presenters, TV presenters, stage combat, singers, writers, directors, agents.